jeffrey-xiao/extended-collections-rs/README.md

 ## License

-`extended-collections-rs` is dual-licensed under the terms of either the MIT license or the Apache License (Version 2.0).
+`extended-collections-rs` is dual-licensed under the terms of either the MIT License or the Apache License (Version 2.0).

 See [LICENSE-APACHE](LICENSE-APACHE) and [LICENSE-MIT](LICENSE-MIT) for more details.